-Objectives: Objectives are provided to define goals which the standards have been created to achieve.
-In circumstances where the appropriateness or applicability of a standard or quideline is in question or under negotiation, the objective will serve to provide additional direction.
+Objectives: Objectives are provided to define goals which the Standards have been created to achieve.
+In circumstances where the appropriateness or applicability of a Standard is in question or under negotiation, the Objective will serve to provide additional direction.

 Original: Features of construction that can be associated with when a structure was initially built.